 from an article by Antonella Malaguti on Yoga Journal (extract)

-“Love is not done, love happens.
+“You cannot make love, love happens.
 Like meditation.
-In this sense sexual act can be the ideal moment to expand our perceptions.
-The orgasm, infact, is a moment in which is easier experiment that sensation of loosing self boundaries, erasing time and space’.
-Whit these words Radha Luglio, Osho’s direct disciple and international Tantra teacher for more than twenty years, defines Tantra experience, the ‘whispered transmission’, transmitted for thousands years as a secret from master to disciple.
+In this sense, the sexual act can be the ideal moment to expand our perceptions.
+The orgasm, in fact, is a moment in which it’s easier to experience that sensation of losing self boundaries, erasing time and space’.
+With these words, Radha Luglio, Osho’s direct disciple and international Tantra teacher for more than twenty years, defines Tantra experience, the ‘whispered transmission’, transmitted for thousands of years as a secret from master to disciple.

-Today this word has wrecked, like many sacred words, in a confusion that has debased the essence: ‘We denaturalize the sexual act transforming it in a performance, making it to lose its freshness, naturalness and spontaneity… We need do give back to the sexual act its dignity, deepness and mystery, to discover what sex is: a love experience, a bridge toward sacredness’.
+Today this word has wrecked, like many sacred words, in a confusion that has debased the essence: ‘We denaturalize the sexual act transforming it in a performance, making it losing its freshness, naturalness and spontaneity… We need to give back to the sexual act its dignity, depth and mystery, to discover what sex is: a love experience, a bridge toward sacredness’.

-The etymology comes from sanskrit: it’s composed by tan, that means –expansion- , and tra that it’s translated – method-.
-A method to expand consciousness and energetic and vital potencial…
+The etymology comes from Sanskrit: it’s composed by TAN, which means –expansion, and TRA that’s translated – method-.
+A method to expand consciousness and energetic and vital potential…

-Radha clarifies: ‘In Tantra (and in meditation ndr.) we learn to not doing, to let it happens: we enter in contact with our senses and we understand we are good as we are.
-Tantra not only is understood as sexual energy, but even like conscious acceptance of everything life proposes’.
-For this reason it’s a way that gives great importance to the transformational feminine power; not only in the physiological meaning, moreover as a mind attitude.
-‘If, infact, Hatha Yoga, in the way Patanjali has transmitted it through his Yoga Sutra, has a male approach to life (it’s the way of will, that teaches to contain and control with awareness thanks to an absolute discipline), Tantra is the way of surrendering: It’s indulging with awareness.
-In modern psychological terms, it could be said that Hata Yoga is extrovert while Tantra is introvert.
-In Tantra each wish is allowed and should be satisfied as a vehicle to go behind, each energy becomes a help to evolve.
-‘That’s why it is dangerous: it’s easy to lose yourself in sexual energy, it’s an instinctive and innate wish in each one of us’ Radha advises us.
+Radha clarifies: ‘In Tantra (and in meditation NDR) we learn not doing, letting go: we get in touch with our senses and we understand we are good as we are.
+Tantra not only is understood as sexual energy but also as a conscious acceptance of everything life proposes’.
+For this reason, it’s a way that gives great importance to the transformational feminine power; not only in the physiological meaning but also as a mental attitude.
+‘If, in fact, Hatha Yoga, in the way Patanjali has transmitted it through his Yoga Sutra, has a male approach to life (it’s the way of will power, that teaches to contain and control with awareness thanks to an absolute discipline), Tantra is the way of surrendering: it’s indulging with awareness.
+In modern psychological terms, one could say that Hata Yoga is extrovert while Tantra is introvert.
+In Tantra each wish is allowed and should be satisfied as a vehicle to go beyond, each energy becomes a help to evolve.
+‘That’s why it is dangerous: it’s easy to get lost in sexual energy, it’s an instinctive and innate wish in each one of us’, Radha advises us.

-The purpose of Tantra is the same of Yoga: to enter in contact with our own inner void, a void ‘full of richness and space’.
-Like Yoga, Tantra invites us to be witness to our actions, contemplating (from latin cum+templum, i.e. – observe the object putting it in a temple- with respect).
-This contemplation can be trained in every daily action: when we walk, when we eat and, above all, when we make love.
-‘But is fundamental to understand that the capacity of feeling our energy is not up to the partner: the partner is only the sparkle that can turn on our fire’.
+The purpose of Tantra is the same as Yoga: to enter in contact with our own inner void, a void ‘full of richness and space’.
+Like Yoga, Tantra invites us to witness our actions, contemplating (from Latin cum+templum, i.e. – observe the object putting it in a temple- with respect).
+This contemplation can be trained in every daily action: when we walk, when we eat, and, above all, when we make love.
+‘But is fundamental to understand that the capacity of feeling our energy is not up to the partner: the partner is only the spark that can turn on our fire’.
 Working with sexuality we go closer to our own center: it’s a trip back to ourselves through the other, thanks to which we can learn to humbly love ourselves… […]”